stefanman125/ImmersiveTableTop/README.md

 # ImmersiveTableTop

 A web companion for tabletop gamers.
-Allows for immersive dashboards to appear on a big screen near the tabletop game.
-Games are separated by modules.
-Also comes with a leaderboard to track global games.
+Allows for immersive dashboards to appear on a big screen near the tabletop game, as well as a leaderboard to track game sessions.

 Currently supported games: